-One of the goals of System Performance Measures is to assess the reliability of the National Highway System (NHS).
-Travel reliability is when the travel time of a roadway remains consistent.
-Reliability measures the difference of travel time, across hour and day, for both personal travel and freight, and examines peak travel over a year's time.
+One of the goals of System Performance Measures is to assess the reliability of the National Highway System.
+Travel reliability is when the travel time on a roadway remains consistent.
+Reliability measures the difference of travel time across hour and day for both personal travel and freight and examines peak travel over a year.
 Essentially, the measure of travel reliability compares a bad day of traffic to a normal day.

-The three (3) travel time reliability performance measures are:
+Three travel time reliability performance measures are: